PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 come from a rank-four NHWC→NCHW adapter.
 Both Add inputs are rewired together, exclusive adapters are removed, shared/public adapters remain for external consumers, exact inverse output adapters are bypassed, and Add output shape and per-axis quantization move into NHWC.
-Adapter-sharing with the root Concat, unary/Swish/Split operand, recursive Add, and broader mixed-input quantized-post families remain in legacy until independently characterized.
+Source-adapter removal is decided from the post-rewrite GraphIndex, allowing an adapter shared with the root Concat to be removed only after every selected consumer is rewired.
+Unary, Swish, or Split operands, recursive Add, and broader mixed-input quantized-post families remain in legacy until independently characterized.
 The indexed
 pseudo-LeakyRelu family recognizes the complete `ReLU(x) - alpha * ReLU(-x)` diamond with either Mul operand order and direct